-1. Go to http://www.cengagebrain.com/micro/bmccmat and purchase WebAssign access code (with eBook) ISBN#-13: 9781285857732 (\$55.00)
+1. Go to http://services.cengagebrain.com/course/site.html?id=3463997 and purchase WebAssign access code (with eBook) (\$55.00)

 This is also available at the BMCC bookstore for a higher price.
 If you want to buy a paper copy of the book with the access code, you can also purchase that at the publisher's website above (for a higher price) or at the BMCC bookstore, for an even higher price.
 All items at the BMCC bookstore will be more expensive than at the publisher's website (listed above).